The interplay between domain specialization and model size: Methodology

 \subsection{Evaluation}

-Typically, works addressing the scaling laws of Transformer LMs use the perplexity metric to measure performance on document reconstruction tasks from a development dataset partition, examining how model size relates to performance gains \cite{kaplan2020scalinglawsneurallanguage,gu2024cmrscalinglawpredicting,hernandez2021scalinglawstransfer,hoffmann2022trainingcomputeoptimallargelanguage}.
-However, our focus is on exploring the interplay between model size and domain specialization on downstream tasks.
+Typically, works addressing the scaling laws of Transformer LMs use the perplexity metric to measure performance on document reconstruction tasks from a development dataset partition, examining how model size relates to performance gains \citep{kaplan2020scalinglawsneurallanguage,gu2024cmrscalinglawpredicting,hernandez2021scalinglawstransfer,hoffmann2022trainingcomputeoptimallargelanguage}.
+These datasets may introduce noise into the evaluation process, as they are randomly sampled from web pages.
+To mitigate this issue, we use document collections specifically designed to assess human knowledge, which may better reflect the real learning of domain-specific information.
+Thus, in all experiments, we asses model performance using Multiple-Choice Question Answering (MCQA) on standardized human exams.

-Hence, we evaluate models' ability to solve the first phase of the Bar Association Exams (OAB), designed to assess knowledge of the Brazilian legal domain in humans.
-The OAB is the mandatory bar exam required for anyone wishing to practice law in Brazil, serving as an entry level assessment of legal knowledge.
-Each year, more than $300,000$ law graduates take the exam, yet the pass rate hovers between $20\%$ and $45\%$, underscoring its difficulty.

-Table \ref{tb:legal_evaluation} presents the statistics of all benchmarks used.
-Each test consists of multiple-choice questions, with one correct option per question.
-The OAB exam offers four answer choices per question with 80 questions in its first phase, except for the 40th and 42nd OAB, which contain 79 due to disqualified questions.
-Additionally, given that our training data was collected in 2022, and the evaluation exams were released to the public in 2023 and 2024, there is no possibility of contamination between the training and test datasets.

-As discussed in Xia et al.~\cite{xia2023trainingtrajectorieslanguagemodels}, discontinuous metrics such as accuracy on correct answers can obscure emerging trends as we scale compute, data or parameters.
-To address this, we follow their suggested evaluation approach, which assesses model performance on Multiple-Choice Question Answering (MCQA) benchmarks by calculating the perplexity of the token representing the correct alternative letter:
+As discussed in \citet{xia2023trainingtrajectorieslanguagemodels}, discontinuous metrics such as accuracy on correct answers can obscure emerging trends as we scale compute, data or parameters.
+To address this, we follow their suggested evaluation approach, which assesses model performance on MCQA benchmarks by calculating the perplexity of the token representing the correct alternative letter:

-where $P(\text{correct} | \text{prompt}, \text{question}, \text{choices})$ is the probability assigned by the model to the correct answer token (A, B, C, or D) given the few-shot prompt (with three examples in our experiments), the question, and the set of four choices.
-This metric addresses the challenge of improvements being masked by discontinuous metrics, specially in smaller models.
-Hence, we report the overall score for each model as the average perplexity for the correct letter across 478 questions, which represents the total number of questions in all exams.
+where $P(\text{correct} | \text{prompt}, \text{question}, \text{choices})$ is the probability assigned by the model to the correct answer token (A, B, C, D or E) given the few-shot prompt (with three examples in our experiments), the question, and the set of four or five choices (depending on the exam).
+We report the overall score for each model as the average perplexity for the correct letter across the total amount of questions for a test suite.